 Therapists complete 3,000 hours of supervised practice and are bound by ethical codes that govern their conduct.
 If a therapist behaves inappropriately or makes a mistake, there is recourse through filing a complaint with the state licensing board.

 They can assist you using hundreds of science and research-proven methods like cognitive behavior therapy, motivational interviewing, dialectical behavior therapy, and cognitive processing therapy, just to name a few.

 Coaches often work with a very specific population or demographic of people based on their own education or experiences.
 They don’t offer insurance coverage and they typically adopt a practice of working with a specific client base.
-The client selects their coach based on an approach developed by the coach that attracts specific people and their needs. “little more niche” ooohh lala.
-Therapists typically develop a niche after specialty training and certifications.
+The client selects their coach based on an approach developed by the coach, that attracts specific people and their needs.
+“Little more niche” ooohh lala.
+Therapists typically develop a niche practice after specialty training and certifications (if they desire to).

 Therapists are well-versed in coordinating with doctors when necessary and work with other professionals they can refer you to when needed.
 Therapists are also bound by ethics and state and federal law to maintain your privacy and confidentiality.

 Coaching is an unregulated profession.
 At present, there are no state licensing boards or universally accepted standards of education or training for coaches.
-A coach may or may not hold an advanced degree or any certificate in coaching.
-Because life coaching is unregulated, it is not a profession with a minimum acceptable standard of ongoing education or training for its members.
+A coach may or may not hold an advanced degree or any certificate in coaching (make sure you ask).
+Since life coaching is unregulated, it is not a profession with a minimum acceptable standard of ongoing education or training for its members.
 Coaches can't be paneled with health insurance companies, and so the cost of coaching is up to the client.